 Sound Recording: A sound recording is a work that results from the fixation of a series of spoken, musical, or other sounds.
 The underlying work has a separate copyright from the sound recording.

 Statute of Limitations: The legal time limit of when a copyright owner can file a lawsuit for copyright infringement.

 Work for Hire: A work-for-hire is work created by an employee within the scope of their employment or by an independent contractor through a written agreement.
 In this legal arrangement, the hiring party has a license to the copyrighted material created during employment.
 It does not need to compensate the employee for the use.
 The copyright on work made for hire belongs to the employer or the party who commissioned the work unless otherwise noted in their written agreement.

 Getting Legal Help

-For more information and resources related to copyrights and other forms of intellectual property, such as patents and trademarks, please visit FindLaw's Intellectual Property section.
+For more information and resources related to other forms of intellectual property, such as patents and trademarks, please visit FindLaw's Intellectual Property section.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.